Skip to content

 }

-3. Create an AWS Identity and Access Management (IAM) policy to allow the GetObject API to the Amazon S3 bucket:
+3. Create an AWS Identity and Access Management (IAM) policy to allow the GetObject API access to the S3 bucket.
+Example IAM policy:

 {